First order endotactic reaction networks: Stability of first order reaction systems

 where $A=(a_{ij})_{d\times d}\in\mathcal{M}_d(\mathbb{R})$ with is called the \emph{average flux matrix} of $\cG$ and $b=(b_1,\ldots,b_d)$ with is called the \emph{influx vector} of $\cG$.
 Note that $A^T$ is the Jacobian matrix associated with \eqref{eq:ODE-linear}.

 For $A\in\mathcal{M}_d(\mathbb{R})$, let

 be the \emph{spectral abscissa} of $A$.
 A matrix is \emph{Hurwitz stable} (\emph{Hurwitz semi-stable}, respectively) if $r(A)<0$ ($r(A)\le0$, respectively).
 A matrix is \emph{Metzler} if all of its off-diagonal entries are non-negative. \emph{For a Metzler matrix $A$, $r(A)$ is the largest real eigenvalue of $A$} (c.f., \cite[8.3.P9]{HJ13}.
 Since $\cG$ is embedded in $\mathbb{N}^d_0$, it is easy to verify that $A$ is Metzler and $b$ is non-negative.
-Recall that a matrix $A$ is \emph{diagonally dominant} if for each $i\in[d]$,

-In particular, a row $i$ is called \emph{strictly diagonally dominant} (SDD) if $A$ is called \emph{weakly chained diagonally dominant} (WCDD) if for each non-SDD row $j$, there exists a path in the associated directed graph of $A$ from the vertex $j$ to a vertex $i$, where row $i$ is SDD \cite{BH64,SC74,AF16}.

 \begin{proposition} Let $\cG$ be a first order mass-action system, and $A$ be its average flux matrix.
 If $\cG$ is $\mathbf{1}$-endotactic, then $r(A)\le0$.
 Moreover, assume $\cG$ is endotactic.
 Then $r(A)<0$ if and only if $\cG=\cG^0$. \end{proposition} \begin{proof} We first show $r(A)\le0$.
 For every $i=1,\ldots,d$, we have